 HAL HERSHFIELD

-Hal Hershfield's research, which sits at the intersection of psychology and economics, examines the ways we can improve our long-term decisions.
-He earned his PhD in psychology from Stanford University.
 Hershfield publishes in top academic journals and also contributes op-eds to the New York Times, Harvard Business Review, the Wall Street Journal, and other outlets.
-He consults with the Consumer Financial Protection Bureau, many financial services firms such as Fidelity, First Republic, Prudential, Morgan Stanley, Merrill Lynch, and Avantis, and marketing agencies such as Droga5.
+He is chair of the marketing area at UCLA, an affiliate of Ideas42, and a team scientist at the Behavior Change for Good Initiative.
+Hal has consulted with many financial services firms such as Prudential, Avantis, American Century, Northwestern Mutual, Fidelity, Morgan Stanley, and Merrill Lynch.
 The recipient of numerous teaching awards, Hershfield was named one of “The 40 Most Outstanding B-School Profs Under 40 In The World” by business education website Poets & Quants.
-He is the author of Your Future Self: How to Make Tomorrow Better Today.
+He is the host of The Behavioral Divide, a podcast that explores the link between academic and industry insights about financial decision making, and the author of Your Future Self: How to Make Tomorrow Better Today.